Completely (Quasi-)Uniform Nested Boolean Steiner Quadruple Systems: More results for small non-Boolean orders

 \begin{example}[Completely uniform nested $\SQS(50)$] Let $V = \bbZ_{49} \cup \{\infty\}$.
 Define $\scrB$ by translating each of the $100$ base nested blocks listed in Table~\ref{tab:SQS50-partitions} under the action of the cyclic group $\bbZ_{49}$, fixing $\infty$.
 Then $(V,\scrB)$ is a completely uniform nested $\SQS(50)$.

-The underlying $\SQS(50)$ is rotational, obtained by the recursive construction of Ji and Zhu~\cite{ji2002improved}, with the rotational $\SQS(8)$ having base blocks $\{\infty,0,1,3\}$ and $\{2,6,4,5\}$ as the ingredient design (see also Example~\ref{ex:8}).
+The underlying $\SQS(50)$ is rotational, obtained by the recursive construction of Ji and Zhu~\cite{ji2002improved}, with the rotational $\SQS(8)$ having base blocks $\{\infty,0,1,3\}$ and $\{2,6,4,5\}$ as the ingredient design (cf.~Example~\ref{ex:8}).
 The pair partitions required for the nested blocks were obtained by computer search. \end{example}

 Table~\ref{tab:cu_SQS_le_50} summarizes the existence of completely uniform nested $\SQS(v)$ for $8 \le v \le 50$ with $v \equiv 2 \pmod{6}$, all of which have been established.
 Most results in this range arise from rotational SQSs, including the Boolean cases.
 The next unresolved case is $v=56$.
 Because the existence of a rotational $\SQS(56)$ is undetermined, this case is especially challenging and may be difficult to approach even with computer search.